Endometriosis and Relationships

 Another common pattern is when the supporting partner downplays their own issues, worries or fears in order to protect their loved one.
 Often this will sound like “I know they have a lot on their plate” or “My stress is minor in comparison to endo.”
 While this may seem selfless, it can lead to feelings of isolation and resentment.
 Open and honest communication is crucial for both partners to express their feelings and continue supporting one another.
 Everyone deserves to be heard and validated, and comparison can hinder this process.

-What I Said Versus What You Heard: The Importance of Empathy
+What I Said Versus What You Heard: Addressing Sensitive Topics with Care

 In relationships, misunderstandings can arise due to differences in perception.
 What one partner intends to say or do may be interpreted differently by the other.
 This can lead to hurt feelings, resentment, and a breakdown in communication.